ea5gvk/DVSwitch_MMDVMHost_Dashboard/README.md

 At the moment there are several information-sections shown:
 * System Info:
   Here you'll find live info about the host-system itself like CPU-freq, temperature, system-load, cpu-usage, uptime and cpu-idle-time.
-* Repeater Info:
+* Bridge Info:
-  Here are some basic repeater info and link-states
+  Here are some basic Bridge info and link-states
 * Enabled Modes
   This is a list of enabled modes.
 If green, it's enabled, if grey, it's disabled.
 If it is red, there is an error-state with MMDVMHost or ircddbgateway.
 * Last Heard List of today's x callsigns: